Frankenstein, or The Vampire's Victim

-Opening at the Gaiety Theatre, London on 24 December 1887, the production was a flop, closing after a week.
+Opening at the Gaiety Theatre, London on 24 December 1887, the production ran until late April.
 It starred Nellie Farren as Dr. Frankenstein and Fred Leslie as a monster who is in touch with his feminine side.
 The Victorian audiences found the piece too feminist in tone.
 In addition, the public was annoyed at George Edwardes, who had reduced the size of the inexpensive "pit" in favour of more "stalls".
 The piece also featured Marion Hood as the doctor's love interest Tartina; E. J. Lonnen as the vampire Visconti; Emily Cross as Mary Ann; Sylvia Grey as Tamburina, goddess of the sun; Sybil Grey as Vanilla; the dancer John D'Auban as Demonico; and Frank Thornton as Schwank.

+Plot

+Frankenstein, or The Vampire's Victim features a convoluted plot with Act I featuring a golem like creature who kidnaps Frankenstein in Germany; Act II featuring Frankenstein as a prisoner of Spanish bandits who eventually becomes their leader; and Act III beginning in the Vampire's Club and then after several misadventures ultimately concluding in the Arctic with a scene of dancing sailors and bears; one of whom is Frankenstein in disguise.